 API documentation

-If a folder has an additional password, pass it in X-Folder-Password for JSON endpoints.
+If a folder has an additional password, send it in the X-Folder-Password HTTP request header on every JSON call (it's a header, not a query param or body field).

 Direct file downloads via /d/{file_id} are always open — the file ID alone is the credential.